ShieldMyFiles/duly-noted/README.md

 You can link to your scrum manager, your ticket system, github, anywhere on the Internet or your Intranet, without cluttering your source control will length pasted urls.

+## Examples
+For this project markdown docs were generated in-place with the typescript source code.
+To see an an example of the Markdown docs you can look at [/Duly Noted.md](/Duly Noted.md), and the ./ts folder.

+Example HTML docs live in the [/html-docs](/html-docs) folder.

 ________________________________